mybeliefs/mybeliefs.github.io/docs/why-i-believe.md

 There are many areas of my faith that I am now sure about.

 - For people who don’t hear the gospel, what happens to them?
-- Is Hell a physical place and eternal for all unbelievers?
+- What is separation from God ...
+Hell?
+Is it a physical place?
 - Can people lose their faith?
 - What heaven will be like?